 Once students have mastered words, use the “Words I learned Today” provided on the next page to check their comprehension and to teach CvC words.
 Next, place those sheets in a sheet protector and give them dry erase markers.
 Each game will include a checklist that is specific to the game, or you can choose to use the generic one located at the beginning of this resource.

 What child doesn’t love candy or the idea of a candy factory?
 I purchased a glass mini candy jar at my local Dollar Store.
 Then I place Skittles in the jar and every time a child gets one of their CVC words correct, I give them one Skittle.
 This may sound silly, but it’s amazing what Kindergartners will do for a Skittle!
 Much like the Bacon Sizzle game – place the candy cards on your desk and spread them out.
 Have students either pick up words you call out or pick the words that they know.

 To build anticipation, I like to play secret agent music from Youtube before we play this game.
 This can be played whole group or during flexible grouping.
-I will wear my sunglasses and write on a manila envelop that says TOP SECRET.
+Usually, I will wear my sunglasses and write on a manila envelop that says TOP SECRET.
 Tell the students you are planning a secret assignment for students who are learning all of their CVC words.
-Place CVC words around the classroom.
+Next, place CVC words around the classroom.
 Students can only pick up the CVC word IF they can read the word and write it on their accountability sheet.
-The student with the most words found can win a fun pair or sunglasses, or be the line leader for the day!
+Finally, the student with the most words found can win a fun pair or sunglasses, or be the line leader for the day!